MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 - An Azure subscription - <a href="https://azure.microsoft.com/free/cognitive-services" target="_blank">Create one for free</a>.
 - A [deployed Azure OpenAI](../how-to/deploy-models-openai.md) chat model.
 Complete the [Azure AI Foundry playground quickstart](../quickstarts/get-started-playground.md) to create this resource if you haven't already.

-- An [Azure AI Search service connection](../how-to/connections-add.md#create-a-new-connection) to index the sample product data.
+- An Azure AI Search service connection to index the sample product data.
+If you don't have one, follow the steps to [create](copilot-sdk-create-resources.md#create-search) and [connect](copilot-sdk-create-resources.md#connect-search) a search service.

 - A local copy of product data.
 The [Azure-Samples/rag-data-openai-python-promptflow repository on GitHub](https://github.com/Azure-Samples/rag-data-openai-python-promptflow/) contains sample retail product information that's relevant for this tutorial scenario.
 Specifically, the `product_info_11.md` file contains product information about the TrailWalker hiking shoes that's relevant for this tutorial example.
 [Download the example Contoso Trek retail product data in a ZIP file](https://github.com/Azure-Samples/rag-data-openai-python-promptflow/raw/refs/heads/main/tutorial/data/product-info.zip) to your local machine.

 - A **Microsoft.Web** resource provider registered in the selected subscription, to be able to deploy to a web app.
 For more information on registering a resource provide, see [Register resource provider](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1).

-- To complete this tutorial, you must have the necessary permissions to add role assignments in your Azure subscription.
-Granting permissions by role assignment is only allowed by the Owner of the specific Azure resources.
-You might need to ask your Azure subscription owner (who might be your IT admin) to complete the [Configure resources](#configure-resources) section for you.
+- Necessary permissions to add role assignments in your Azure subscription.

 ## Configure resources